EliabParra/nodejs-backend-architecture/docs/en/08-pages-and-session.md

 - `ttlSeconds`: DB TTL for sessions (seconds).
 If not provided, it is derived from `cookie.maxAge`.
 - `pruneIntervalSeconds`: how often the store prunes expired sessions.

-You must create the table once by running: [postgres.session.sql](../../postgres.session.sql)
+Note: the session table is created by `npm run db:init` (recommended).
+If you already manage schema migrations elsewhere, ensure the session table exists in the configured schema/table.

 ### Cookies (security)